deandreee/electron_ml_nn_research/README.md

 Core idea: try different models (XGBoost, LSTM, SVM, etc) to predict Crypto price direction (not the price itself!) based on features (usually technical indicators, like SMA, RSI, etc).

 This is my personal testing ground, the goal here is to experiment, get results and evaluate ideas as fast as possible, everything else is secondary.
-Therefore, a lot of configuration is simply in form of comment/uncomment lines in code.
+Therefore, a lot of configuration is simply in the form of comment/uncomment lines in code.

 ## Price Direction